siscely/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 ### Questions

 1. What is the box model?
+- It is a way to describe the borders and spacing in between the boxes of each tag.

 2. What is the difference between block and inline elements?
+- A block element will span the full width of a container.
+An inline element don't try to take more width than they need.

 3. What is responsive design?
+-

 4. Which selector is more specific, a tag selector or class selector?
+- Class selector is more specific, it is a way to add a specific style to one tag, but not the other.

 5. What does `box-sizing` do?
+-

 6. What's the difference between `relative` and `absolute` positioning?

 ### Exercises